ceedee666/modern-abap-curriculum/docs/data_model.md

 defines a association to the view `Z_I_Product`, in this case a 1:1 relation.
 Each entry in the Rating view is related to exactly one Product.

+The `Z_I_Rating` contains additional semantic information.
+The annotations `@Semantics.user.createdBy` and `@Semantics.user.lastChangedBy` are used to identify the fields that store the user who created or changed the entry.
+Similar the `@Semantics.systemDateTime.createdAt` and `@Semantics.systemDateTime.lastChangedAt` are used to identify the fields that store the date and time when the entry was created or last changed.
+Currently these annotations have no visible effect.
+However, one a business object is create on the basis of this view, the annotations are used by the ABAP RAP framework to automatically fill and update those fields.

 ```abap
 @AccessControl.authorizationCheck: #NOT_REQUIRED
 @EndUserText.label: 'Rating View'